-Food Security Act of 1985: Determining Where Farm Products are ProducedAdded by Hawley Troxell in Articles & Publications, Banking Law on November 4, 2015
+Food Security Act of 1985: Determining Where Farm Products are ProducedAdded by Hawley Troxell in Articles & Blogs, Banking Law on November 4, 2015

 Lenders providing financing secured by farm products must be acquainted with the strictures of the Food Security Act of 1985 (“FSA”).
 See 7 U.S.C. § 1631.
 Failure to do say may result in a buyer taking free of the lender’s security interest in farm products.

 The FSA protects lenders with a security interest in farm products when their debtors sell the farm products to buyers in ordinary course, by allowing the secured lender to preserve its security interest, notwithstanding the farm products’ sale, in one of two ways.
 Which of these two methods applies depends on the state in which the farm products are produced.

 States may adopt either a direct notice or central filing system to allow secured lenders to provide notice to potential buyers of farm products—produced in the state—regarding their security interest in the farm products.
 A direct notice system requires the secured party to provide notice to potential buyers of its security interest in the farm products for sale.
 Failure to do so allows the buyer to take free of the security interest.
 A central filing system, on the other hand, requires secured parties and buyers to register with the secretary of state, who then compiles a listing of farm products for sale and the respective security interests attached.
 So long as the seller has filed an Effective Financing Statement (“EFS”) with the secretary of state, providing notice of its interest in the farm products, a subsequent buyer takes subject to the security interest.